Modern C++ for C programmers: part 2

 acquired and released when needed.

-Based on these primitives, C++ offers smart pointers
+Based on these primitives, C++ offers smart pointers of varying

 intelligence and overhead that cover most requirements.